Kilkenny Senior Football Championship: Overview

 The Kilkenny County Championship is a single elimination tournament.
 Each team is afforded just one defeat before being eliminated from the championship.
 Pairings for matches are drawn at random, however, there is a certain level of seeding based on league performance.
 The four top-ranking teams receive a bye into the quarter-finals.

 Current format

 First round: 10 teams contest this round.
 The 5 winning teams advance directly to the quarter-final stage.
 The 5 losing teams are eliminated from the championship.
 The lower-ranked teams from the league advance to a relegation playoff.

 Quarter-finals: Eight teams contest this round.
 The four winning teams advance directly to the semi-final stage.
 The four losing teams are eliminated from the championship.

 Semi-finals: Four teams contest this round.
 The two winning teams advance directly to the final.
 The two losing teams are eliminated from the championship.

 Final: The final is contested by the two semi-final winners.

 Teams

 Participating teams

-The following 13 teams participated in the 2023 championship:
+The following 13 teams will participate in the 2027 championship: